satyagraha/gfm_viewer/README.md

 The GFM View-editor linked state is by default on, but if set off its state will be automatically saved and preserved in the Eclipse workspace provided the GFM view is not closed.

-N.B.
 If non-ASCII characters are used in the markdown file, the current implementation assumes [UTF-8](http://en.wikipedia.org/wiki/UTF-8) character encoding, see also [here](http://www.martinahrer.at/2007/06/03/eclipse-encoding-settings/).